 - Veuve Fourny, Brut Rose, Vertus 1er Cru (Est retail $35)- A grower Champagne that’s passionate about their vineyards, cultivated by their ancestors in 1856.
 Grapes are sourced from the Premier Cru de Vertus, a village located in the south of the famous Côte des Blancs.
 Veuve Fourny, Brut Rose is made from hand picked Pinot Noir and a small amount of Chardonnay.
 This grower is known for using little to no dosage(less sugar) making a bone dry style of Champagne.
 Think of this as Champagne in a sun dress, with lots of finess, to help steer clear of a potential hangover.

-Rikka Johnson, General Manager, The Source by Wolfgang Puck
+Rikka Johnson, Former General Manager, The Source by Wolfgang Puck , now at CUT in LA

 - Drink Gosset Rose.
 It’s worth the splurge.
 One of the oldest houses in Champagne, it’s known for its orange-pink color and tastes like morning buns right out of the oven.
 Think a Paris morning in the springtime.